Lamar Jackson Player Prop Bets for NFL Week 18 | Baltimore vs. Pittsburgh 1/9/2022

 - Jackson averaged 105.7 passing yards per game in six matchups against the Steelers, 64.8 yards less than his over/under for Sunday.

-- Jackson threw a touchdown pass in three of those outings against the Steelers, with multiple TDs against them once.

-- The Steelers are allowing 239.8 passing yards per game this year, the NFL's 13th-ranked pass defense.
+- The Steelers are conceding 239.8 passing yards per game this year, the NFL's 13th-ranked pass defense.

-- The Steelers' defense is 15th in the league, conceding 1.5 passing touchdowns per game.
+- With 24 passing TDs allowed this year, the Steelers defense is ranked 15th in the league.

 Recent Performances